A Guide to Getting Court Ordered Rehab for a Loved One

 Give Ultimatums

 Living with someone who suffers from addiction can put your own health and well-being at risk, especially if you’re also in recovery from addiction or are subject to physical abuse from your loved one.
-Putting your foot down and giving ultimatums could force your loved one into treatment if they have nowhere else to go, and nobody else to turn to.
+Putting your foot down and giving ultimatums could force your loved one into treatment if they have nowhere else to go and no one else to turn to.

-Today, there are countless detox treatments and therapies your loved one can choose from when they finally accept it’s time for them to overcome addiction.
+Today, there are countless detox treatments and therapies your loved one can choose from when they’re ready to overcome addiction.
 Addiction treatments can be tailored and personalized so your loved one can experience the safest, most fulfilling recovery possible.
 For instance, if your loved one is refusing treatment because they’re afraid of suffering pain caused by certain withdrawal symptoms, you can help them find a drug detox program that uses medications to relieve symptoms.

 Drug and alcohol use disorders can be fully treated using drug detox, therapy, and aftercare.
 Detox will help your loved one overcome physical dependence on drugs and alcohol, and guide them safely through withdrawal so they face a lowered risk for health complications and relapse.
 A medical detox in an inpatient environment is one of the safest detox methods, since this allows your loved one to withdraw from drugs and alcohol while being monitored 24/7 by medical staff who minimize complications.